Hydrosols & Floral Waters: Applications, Benefits and Industrial Relevance - CitSpray

 • After-sun sprays

-Hydrosols are preferred in clean beauty formulations as they align with natural product positioning.
+Preferred in clean beauty as they align with natural product positioning.

 • Room sprays